elgeeee/appdev1/03_about_me.md

 ## Why I Want to Learn Git & GitHub

-I want to learn Git and GitHub because i find it interesting.
+I want to learn Git and GitHub because I find it interesting.
 It holds a vital tool for our journey in this course.
 With them, I can collaborate well with my co-developers without meeting face-to-face.
 I can also browse ideas from active developers on Github and I can practice my skills and make a good portfolio.